zliu41/CIPs/CIP-plutus-modules/README.md

 cause a considerable overhead before the script proper began to run.
 Worst of all, if a module is used *several times* in a module dependency tree, then it must be evaluated *each time* it is used.
-Loading module dependencies traverses the entire dependency *tree*, which may be exponentially larger than the dependency *dag*.
+Resolving module dependencies traverses the entire dependency *tree*, which may be exponentially larger than the dependency *dag*.

 The value script variation addresses this problem head on.
 Scripts are